ifatuus/netalyzr/README.md

 A simple ECHO server with IP:PORT give the client a baseline to connect to.

-# Known steps the client takes.
+# Known steps the client takes

 1.Looks for a config served as plain text this includes -Build number